oliverkwebb/oliverkwebb.github.io/content/articles/makessg.md

 ```

 Make will print the commands it runs as it executes them, and will
-abort if a command returns non-zero.
+abort if a command returns nonzero.
 Printing the command it
 executes can be disabled by placing `@` at the start of the command.
 And aborting on failure of a command can be disabled by placing `-`
 at the start of the command